 Gemma Jimenez has been a part of the Skirball family for the past two years as a teaching artist for our high school residency.
 We recently asked Gemma about her practice, and we found much to be inspired by with this incredible artist!

-Who were some of the teachers or educators who inspired you to become a teacher?
+Who were some of the teachers, educators, or artists who inspired you to become a teacher?
 What do you think made them so special?

 What impact do you hope to have on your own students?

-What are some of the lessons you’ve created that you’re most proud of in your career?
+What are some of the lessons or activities you’ve created that you’re most proud of in your career?

 What advice do you have for teachers who are just starting out in their teaching careers?